TG9541/stm8ef/README.md

 * Flexible RAM layout, meaningful symbols for RAM locations
 * conditional code for different target boards
 * some bugfixes (e.g. SEE better for "Subroutine Threaded")
-* reduced binary code size
+* reduced binary size (core binary now below 4700 bytes down from more than 5500 bytes)

-The binary of an interactive system uses below 5500 bytes (including `main.c`).

 New features: